andersganander/word_hunt/README.md

 ![Ordjakten](docs/readme_images/ordjakten_sm.jpg)

+The focus has been on creating an appealing game with a sleek and simple design that uses interactivity to enhance the gaming experience.
+For example, the background color of the selected letter changes, or a message appears when a help function is used or the correct word is guessed.
+By offering help functions that users can use at the cost of points, their motivation to play again increases as they figure out the best way to use these functions to improve their score.
+How long should one wait before using the help functions?
+Which help suits me best?
+Is it easier to see the word when the letters are shuffled?
+Saving and displaying the user's highest score on a leaderboard also increases their desire to return.

 The live link can be found here - [Word Hunt](https://andersganander.github.io/word_hunt/)

 ![Am I Responsive Image](docs/readme_images/wh_amiresponsive.jpg)

 ## Site Owner Goals
-- As a site owner i want to provide the users an exciting and smooth game experience to make them willing to return to my site.
+- As a site owner, I aim to provide users with an exciting and smooth gaming experience that encourages them to return to my site.

 ## User Stories
 - ### First time user